sergiotaborda/lense-lang/docs/content/tour.md

 	-  Decimal - Represent elements that have a fixed precision and so calculations may incur in loss of precision.
 		*  Decimal32 - negative and positive decimal values that follow 32 bits IEEE 3744 conventions
 		*  Decimal64 - negative and positive decimal values that follow 64 bits IEEE 3744 conventions
-		*  BigDecimal - Representr elements in the **R** set incluing truncated version of irracional numbers.Negative and positive decimal values with arbitrary precision limited only by available memory.
+		*  BigDecimal - Represents elements in the **R** set including truncated version of irrational numbers.Negative and positive decimal values with arbitrary precision limited only by available memory.
 * Imaginary -Represent elements from the mathematical **I** set.
-Numbers with pure imaginary parts of the form bi where ``i`` it the square root of -1.
+Numbers with pure imaginary parts of the form ``bi`` where ``i`` is the square root of -1.
 	- ImaginaryOverReals<T extends Real>; - uses a Real type to store the numeric value
 * Complex - Represent elements from the mathematical **C** set.
 Complex numbers are of the form ``a + bi`` where ``i`` it the square root of -1.
 	- ComplexOverReals<T extends Real>; - Use a Real to type to store a numeric value for the real part and a ImaginaryOverReals<T> for the imaginary part.

 Whole number literals are always assumed Natural and transformed to other types as needed.
 This conversion may rise ``OverflowException`` as the Natural type was no max value being limited only by memory available (It's like a BigInt with no sign).
 Decimal values are always assumed as BigDecimal.
-BigDecimal constructor only acepts a string representation of the value this is because the BigDecimal representation must be exact.
+BigDecimal constructor only accepts a string representation of the value this is because the BigDecimal representation must be exact.

 ~~~~brush: lense
 	var Natural n = 1; // equivalent to Natural.valueOf("1")